Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 I'm pretty sure you've all made this type of transformation once when receiving JSON, haven't you?

 After adding this code, the error message started showing up no matter what value I gave to timeout, anywhere from 5 seconds or 1 hour.
-What made this even weirder was that the `Data retrieval done!` message always printed right after the error message:
+What made this even weirder was that the "Data retrieval done!" message always printed right after the error message:

 ```bash
 $> python2 app.py